okamoto_urchin_calvert

 photo_CC

-Dr. Christian Commander (he/him/his) is an ecologist and a postdoctoral scholar in the Department of Biological Science at Florida State University.
-He is examining how sea otter recovery affects both nearshore ecosystems and indigenous and commercial fisheries.
+Dr. Christian Commander (he/him/his).
+Currently an Assistant Professor at Fayetteville State University.
+Christian was a postdoctoral scholar in the Department of Biological Science at Florida State University from 2021-2023.
+He examined how sea otter recovery affects both nearshore ecosystems, communities, and commercial fisheries.
 His research interests are centered around using modeling and other approaches to better inform management and conservation.
 He received his Ph.D. from UNC Wilmington, a M.S. from CSU Sacramento, a B.S. from UC Davis, and worked as a postdoc at the University of Washington and NOAA.
 He is passionate about conservation and teaching, and outside of research he enjoys hiking and exploring with his dog Leo, sports, guitar, and traveling.

 DSC_0128

-Rachele Ferraro (she/her) is a recent FSU graduate and now works in the lab as a research technician.
+Rachele Ferraro (she/her) is a recent FSU graduate and former lab as a research technician.
 In 2021 she received her undergraduate degrees in Biological Science and Environmental Science from Florida State University.
 Through the FSU scientific dive program, she became an AAUS certified diver and has volunteered with FWC on their artificial reef program.
 She is interested in the effects climate change and anthropogenic stressors have on ecosystems and how species adapt to environmental changes.

 IMG_0283_Original